fernxndk/fernxndk/README.md

 My name is Luiz Fernando.
 I currently live in São Paulo, Brazil and my work is to solve problems.
 On my free time, I usually solve code challenges on platforms like HackerRank and LeetCode.

-I'm currently studying about Java, design patterns, algorithms and data structures.
+I'm currently studying about Java, its frameworks, design patterns, algorithms and data structures.